bnogaret/brackets-python-jedi/README.md

 ## Problems:
-* when ( or . and add hint : delete last charachter
 * "[ERROR:getHint] domain:  cleanup" or "[ERROR:getHint] result:  cleanup"
 * multiple "same" word (but not the same meanings)
 * not at all efficient ! (slow down Brackets)